Ranch Horse Classic Buckle Series Show #2 August 21st at Tuclatota Creek Ranch!

 3. Show is open to riders from any location.

-4. Late entries (submitted February 18th or later) are permitted up until Tuesday, February 23rd or later with a $20.00 late fee.
+4. Late entries (submitted May 17th or later) are permitted up until Friday, May 21st with a $20.00 late fee.

 6. The same video may not be submitted for different divisions of the same class.
 There will be no concurrent classes.